minkiml/NFM/etc/readme.md

 ## Forecasting

-For those who are willing to conduct the experiment of forecasting at different sampling rates in models like [PatchTST](https://github.com/yuqinie98/PatchTST) and [N-linear](https://github.com/cure-lab/LTSF-Linear),

-Add the following [lines of code](modified_fore_dataload.py) to the dataloader of their original implementation.
+To the best of our knowledge, the task of forecasting at different sampling rates is done for the first time in our work.
+For those who are willing to conduct the experiment and reproduce the results using models like [PatchTST](https://github.com/yuqinie98/PatchTST) and [N-linear](https://github.com/cure-lab/LTSF-Linear), add the following [lines of code](modified_fore_dataload.py) to the dataloader of their original implementation.

 This applies downsampling followed by resampling through zero-padding in frequency domain (equivalent to applyng sinc kernel interpolation) to testing data only.